redhat-performance/quads/README.md

    - Move a host using --move-command
      - You can append a script, command or other action as a post-hook (perhaps to fire off system provisioning).
+     - You can look at our [move-and-rebuild-host](https://github.com/redhat-performance/quads/blob/master/bin/move-and-rebuild-host.sh) command as an example.

 ```
 /opt/quads/bin/quads-cli --move-hosts --path-to-command /usr/bin/movecommand.sh